diegoandgonzalez/metronome-now/README.md

 - Set the metronome to stop after a determined amount of seconds
 - Dark/light mode
 - i18n
+- Deployed site with a live link
+- Increase or decrease your BPM after a determined amount of measures

 ## Coming Soon
 - Tap to get BPM
+- Option to play countdown before increasing/decreasing BPM
 - Set the metronome to stop after a determined amount of measures
-- Increase or decrease your BPM after a determined amount of measures (with countdown option)
 - Save settings in templates for faster use
-- Deployed site with a live link
 - PWA
-- More languages supported
+- More languages

 ## How to run locally